 ✨ Multiple Instance Support

 This demo shows the widget's ability to initialize on multiple elements.
-Below you'll see three widget instances:
+Below you'll see four widget instances:

 Widget #1: ID Selector #demo-local